Home Compare PLD vs SHC.L

 Prologis vs Shaftesbury Capital: Which Stock Looks Stronger in 2026?

-Shaftesbury Capital holds the cleaner structural position, with the lead spread across growth and profitability.
+The structural profiles are close, with Shaftesbury Capital carrying a narrow edge on growth.
 Prologis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Prologis carries the stronger setup — intact trend against Shaftesbury Capital's broken trend.
 That leaves a split case: the structural lead stays with Shaftesbury Capital, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PLD: Russell 1000, SHC.L: STOXX 600).